wommles/fullstack-exercise/README.md

  - both intergration and unit test need to be fleshed out fro psuedo code

  FE
- -Convert currency names to the matching symbol -Pagination buttons could be made into arrow svgs and show disabled when you cannot go further in one direction
+ - Convert currency names to the matching symbol
+ - Pagination buttons could be made into arrow svgs and show disabled when you cannot go further in one direction
  - Sorting of transactions was not implemented
  - Styling could be made more consistent with provider name appearing beside the logo and larger
  - Date and price field could be listed in a table